 FOCUS 2 ™ Career Planning System (Interests, Personality, Skills & Values) **Available through your Southeast portal**

 FOCUS™ 2 combines 5 self-assessments, career/major exploration, & action planning in one system.
 Customized with Southeast majors, your assessment results are matched to career options & majors/programs offered at Southeast!

 *Students, as a part of their UI100 course, are required to take the FOCUS™ 2.
 However, you can access it ANY time through your Southeast Portal under the Students tab*

-Take this quick personality instrument to help you discover more about your personality and how this can relate to your job search.
-Upon completion, choose the 'Temperament Mini Report' for free results.
+Take this quick personality instrument to help you discover more about your individual characteristics and how this can relate to your job search.
+IMPORTANT: Upon completion, choose the 'Temperament Mini Report' for free results.
 You DO NOT need to pay for a report.
 Explore the Keirsey website for more information on your temperament and how to connect it with possible career options.

 Completing this checklist will allow you to brainstorm what you know you are good at and self-rate your skills and abilities.
 Print and complete the checklist to help prioritize your skills.
 As you research majors/careers, consider the required skills for that career or jobs in that area, and whether or not these are skills you feel you possess or could develop.